bsky-watch/modkit/README.md

 > It is in a very early stage of development, so there are still some sharp edges
 > and missing functionality.
 >
 > Do not rush to replace your existing Ozone with it just yet.
-(Not in the least
-> because it doesn't support labeling just yet.)
 >
 > Should be okay to use for setting up a new moderation account, but be prepared
 > to do some troubleshooting when something breaks.